-Chief Executive Officer: 2020 Target Compensation vs. Realized Compensation

-The chart below illustrates the relationship between our 2020 performance and our CEO's 2020 compensation.
+Chief Executive Officer: 2021 Target Compensation vs. Realized Compensation The chart below illustrates the relationship between our 2021 performance and our CEO's 2021 compensation.

-The target amount shown for the RSUs is the grant date fair value of the portion of the 2018, 2019, and 2020 awards that could have vested if the CEO was not terminated on December 31, 2020.
-The target amount for the CEO's performance shares represents the aggregate grant date fair value of the 2018 awards that could have vested if the TSR and the three-year CEPS performance conditions were met for the 2018-2020 performance period.
-The amount shown as the actual compensation realized by our CEO for 2020 includes his base salary, the actual annual cash incentive plan amount paid in early 2021 for 2020 performance, the value, as of the vesting date, of the RSUs that vested in early 2021, and the actual value, as of the vesting date, of the performance share units ("PSUs") that were realized for the 2018-2020 performance period.
-In each case, the value of vested RSUs and PSU includes dividend equivalents.
+The target amount shown for the RSUs is the grant date fair value of the portion of the 2019, 2020, and 2021 awards that could have vested if the CEO was not terminated on December 31, 2021.
+The target amount for the CEO's performance shares represents the aggregate grant date fair value of the 2019 awards that could have vested if the TSR and the three-year CEPS performance conditions were met for the 2019-2021 performance period.
+The amount shown as the actual compensation realized by our CEO for 2021 includes his base salary, the actual annual cash incentive plan amount paid in early 2022 for 2021 performance, the value, as of the vesting date, of the RSUs that vested in early 2022, and the actual value, as of the vesting date, of the performance period.
+Values for RSUs and PSUs do not include dividend equivalents.